levand/quiescent/README.md

-   vast majority of your application using Quiescent's model, if absolutely necessary, you can always fall back and use a raw ReactJS component (or, for that matter, a ReactJS component constructed using another ClojureScript interface.)
+   vast majority of your application using Quiescent's model, if absolutely necessary, you can always fall back and use a raw ReactJS component (or, for that matter, a ReactJS component constructed using another ClojureScript interface).
 This is possible at any level of the rendering component tree.

 These goals differ slightly from other ClojureScript interfaces to